timmyd7777/SSCore/SSData/Stars/README.md

 Fields **_[Comp ...
 P]_** are only present for star types DS and DV.
 Fields **_[Vtype ...
 Vepoch]_** are only present for object types VS and DV.
 Empty fields indicate unknown or missing values.

+For binary stars with orbits, the **_Comp_** field contains two characters: first this component's identifier, then the other component's identifier.
+So, "AB" means "this component is A, and the other component in the binary pair is B", and "DC" means "this component is D, and the other component in the binary pair is C".
+This convention resolves ambiguities in the original binary star orbit catalog, which contains orbits for pairs ("AB", "CD", "AB,C") rather than individual components ("A", "B", "C", "D", etc.)

 **Revision History**